 I lived for several years in Aix-les-Bains.
 It’s the last city I stayed in before leaving for London.
 And yet, I had never really taken the time to discover it.
-I’d noticed beautiful palaces that indicated that the town had had a great history, some clues about a Queen who had contributed to the notoriety of the city.
+I’d noticed beautiful palaces that indicated that the town had had a great history, some clues about a Queen who had contributed to the city’s notoriety.
 So I went back to the past of Aix-les-Bains, and I will share it with you today.

 Aix-les-Bains is known for its hydrotherapy.
-Indeed, the 4th thermal town in France, it welcomes curists for medical treatments.
+Indeed, the 4th thermal town in France welcomes patients for medical treatments.

-But Aix-les-Bains has also its lake, Bourget lake and the mountains of the Alps and Jura which surround it and allow an incredible choice of activities.
+But Aix-les-Bains also has its lake, Bourget lake, and the Alps and Jura mountains surrounding it and allow an incredible choice of activities.

 The tourist resort is also dedicated to well-being and offers packages to recharge one’s batteries and relax in balneotherapy centers.

-As we will discover during this visit, the virtues of this hot spring water will attract a lot of people.
+As we will discover during this visit, the virtues of this hot spring water will attract many people.

 The discovery of Aix-les-Bains

-We start our visit with the Ancient Thermal Baths or Pétriaux Thermal Baths, named after the architect who led their expansion work between 1932 and 1934.
+We started our visit with the Ancient Thermal Baths or Pétriaux Thermal Baths, named after the architect who led their expansion work between 1932 and 1934.

 Discover its Art Deco hall

 The hall is organized around the central well from which one dominates a fountain made up of a sphere covered with mosaics.
-It is there to remind us that the water of Aix-les-Bains comes from the depths of the earth where it has drawn its thermal qualities.
+It is there to remind us that the water of Aix-les-Bains comes from the earth’s depths where it has drawn its thermal qualities.

-If we pay attention to the ironwork guardrails that surround the fountain, we find the shape of the stylized water jets that represent Aix-les-Bains.
+If we pay attention to the ironwork guardrails surrounding the fountain, we find the shape of the stylized water jets representing Aix-les-Bains.

 But before going any further, we need to learn a little more about hydrotherapy in Aix-les-Bains.
 Indeed, it is the development of this activity that has made the city what it is today.